 My workshops are interactive, high-energy, and dynamic.
 Be prepared to work.

 Most of these workshops are naturally 2-3h long, though some of them can be squeezed to 90 minutes and some do better at 4h.
 If you’re looking to build a day-long workshop, you’re looking at about 3 topics from this list.
+A masterclass for a smaller group might look like a deep dive into 1-2 topics.
 If you’re looking to build a multi-day bootcamp or a full-week field school, the PEER Institute has what you need.

 Your group can be as small as 4-6 people or as large as a full auditorium.
 Generally, though, the “sweet spot” for workshops is 15-30 people, masterclasses are great for up to about 6-8, and colloquia can be whatever you want.
 You could be all emerging education researchers or a mix of brand-new and experienced people.
 You could be all faculty, all students & postdocs, or a mix of researchers from all career stages.
 You could be all in one department, a mix of STEM departments, or from across your whole university or geographic region.
 Tell me who you are and what you need, and I’ll write a workshop that fits your needs.